 Let’s consider a scenario where the IT admin of a company requires to inspect a macOS device belonging to a remote user.
 Using the live terminal, IT remotely accesses the terminal of the device and executes commands to see who is logged on, what they are doing, send a message to the user, and more.

-softwareupdate command to perform the required updates.
-What’s more, it is also possible to remotely join the macOS device to Active Directory using the
+What’s more, it is also possible to remotely join the macOS device to Active Directory using the following command.

-top command (which lets you view system utilization by inspecting the Activity Monitor on your Mac), or
+which lets you view system utilization by inspecting the Activity Monitor on your Mac, or like

-sysdiagnose commands (which offers detailed technical analysis and reports of macOS hardware and software), to remotely perform routine maintenance checks on the device.
+which offers detailed technical analysis and reports of macOS hardware and software, to remotely perform routine maintenance checks on the device.

 Another great benefit of utilizing the macOS live terminal functionality is the flexibility it provides.
 As an IT admin, there will be no intermediate procedure where your users might need to grant permission to access the terminal.
 With Hexnode, the agent automatically requests these permissions during initial setup, after which the need for any intermediate steps is eliminated.
 This in turn, allows IT to perform the necessary configurations on the Mac, regardless of user presence.